ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/hh_tb_contact/index.rst

 Relative Risks
 ++++++++++++++
-We conducted a meta-analysis by reviewing over 200 papers to determine the relative risk (RR) for HHC exposure, among the under 5 and the 5+ population.
+We conducted a meta-analysis by reviewing over 200 papers to determine the relative risk (RR) for HTC exposure, among the under 5 and the 5+ population.
-The reference group was defined as indivudals without exposure to HHC.
-With dicussion to TB expert, we selected 11 papers for inclusion in the under 5 meta-analysis and approximately 20 papers for the 5+ meta-analysis (see References for full list of cited works).
-Based on the evidence, the risk model incorporates a RR of 4.72 (95%CI 3.87 to 5.76) for under 5 HHC population, and a RR of 1.75 (95%CI 1.6 to 1.91) for 5+ HHC population.
+The reference group was defined as indivudals without exposure to HTC.
+After discussion with a TB expert, we selected 11 papers for inclusion in the under 5 meta-analysis and approximately 20 papers for the 5+ meta-analysis (see References for full list of cited works).
+Based on the evidence, the risk model incorporates a RR of 4.72 (95%CI 3.87 to 5.76) for under 5 HTC-exposed population, and a RR of 1.75 (95%CI 1.6 to 1.91) for 5+ HTC-exposed population.

-Relative risk of HHC exposure for under 5 population
+Relative risk of HTC exposure for under 5 population

 .. image:: rr_under_5.png

-Relative risk of HHC exposure for 5+ population
+Relative risk of HTC exposure for 5+ population

 .. image:: rr_over_5.png